-There are a wealth of bakeries scattered around Florida, where fresh bread, pastries and cakes are baked fresh and dessert lovers are treated to decadent treats.
+There is a wealth of bakeries scattered around Florida, where fresh bread, pastries, and cakes are baked fresh, and dessert lovers are treated to decadent treats.
 Satisfy your sweet tooth at these delightful bakery spots, where you’re spoiled for choice in choosing from time-honored traditions and over-the-top modern creations.
-From a bakery that serves the best cookie in the state to a shop that serves up centuries-old Cuban recipes, here are some of the best bakeries in Florida.
+From a bakery that serves the best cookies in the state to a shop that serves up centuries-old Cuban recipes, here are some of the best bakeries in Florida.

-Located in the heart of Wynwood, Fireman Derek’s Bake Shop has captured the heart of dessert fans with their decadent menu full of freshly baked pies, cakes, cheesecake and cookies.
-You’ll probably want to plan a cheat day so you can properly indulge in the sugary goodness at this shop, where it’s impossible to resist their Funfetti birthday cake, guava berry pie and key lime pie, while those looking for an overdose of chocolate shouldn’t pass up a slice of cookie monster pie.
+Located in the heart of Wynwood, Fireman Derek’s Bake Shop has captured the hearts of dessert fans with its decadent menu full of freshly baked pies, cakes, cheesecake, and cookies.
+You’ll probably want to plan a cheat day so you can properly indulge in the sugary goodness at this shop, where it’s impossible to resist their Funfetti birthday cake, guava berry pie, and key lime pie, while those looking for an overdose of chocolate shouldn’t pass up a slice of cookie monster pie.

 Gideon’s Bakehouse in Orlando has been crowned as having the “Best Cookies in Florida” by the national foodie website Delish and the “Best Cookie in the World” by TravelPulse, and it’s not hard to see why.
-Their gooey chocolate chip cookie is their biggest hit, as they specialize in small-batch baking so they can keep them high-quality.
-Don’t miss also sampling their Pistachio Toffee Dark Chocolate cookies, pumpkin cheesecake or the 8-inch-tall slices of cake that come in flavors like peanut butter cup, salted caramel and Andes mint.
+Their gooey chocolate chip cookie is their biggest hit, as they specialize in small-batch baking to keep them high-quality.
+Don’t miss also sampling their Pistachio Toffee Dark Chocolate cookies, pumpkin cheesecake, or the 8-inch-tall slices of cake that come in flavors like peanut butter cup, salted caramel, and Andes mint.

 Located in Ybor City, the La Segunda Central Bakery has been in operation since 1915, specializing in fresh Cuban bread and pastries.
 A century-old landmark, this bakery uses time-honored traditions to ensure quality that lures in regulars throughout the state.
 Visit this bakery to indulge in Flan Pudding, Tres Leche and guava and cheese turnovers and coconut turnovers, and wash it all down with an authentic cafe con leche.
 Don’t forget to bring home a loaf of their famous Cuban bread.

 Known for their scrumptious seasonal donuts, Cinotti’s Bakery in Jacksonville has been serving up sweet treats since 1964.
-This 5th generation family business is known for their offerings of coffee, strawberry, key lime and pumpkin donuts, while it’s hard to pass up sampling their cakes, pies, cookies and pastries as well.
-Take fresh baked hot rolls, croissants and bread back home with you or feel like a kid again with unicorn donut filled with buttercream.
+This 5th generation family business is known for its offerings of coffee, strawberry, key lime, and pumpkin donuts, while it’s hard to pass up sampling their cakes, pies, cookies, and pastries as well.
+Take fresh baked hot rolls, croissants, and bread back home with you, or feel like a kid again with a unicorn donut filled with buttercream.

-A small batch bakery in Winter Park, run by a mother-daughter-son team.
-Using seasonal ingredients, Buttermilk Bakery consistently whips up some of the prettiest bakery items, from strawberry rhubarb tarts to double-baked croissants and fluffy brioche donuts.
-Start your morning off right with an almond croissant, pop tart or lemon poppy tea cake, or if you’re not into sweet treats, you can’t go wrong with the speck ham and gruyere croissant or one of their crumb pies.
+A small batch bakery in Winter Park, Buttermilk Bakery is run by a mother-daughter-son team.
+Using seasonal ingredients, it consistently whips up some of the prettiest bakery items, from strawberry rhubarb tarts to double-baked croissants and fluffy brioche donuts.
+Start your morning off right with an almond croissant, pop tart, or lemon poppy tea cake, or if you’re not into sweet treats, you can’t go wrong with the speck ham and gruyere croissant or one of their crumb pies.

-It’s tough to find a high-quality vegan, organic or gluten-free bakery as good as Bunnie Cakes in Miami, who are known for their mini cupcakes that come in flavors like coconut, guava and cinnamon sugar, gooey brownies and pretty cakes.
-A great place for conscious eaters, there are no animals involved in the making of their cookies, cupcakes and other baked goods.
+It’s tough to find a high-quality vegan, organic, or gluten-free bakery as good as Bunnie Cakes in Miami, which is known for its mini cupcakes that come in flavors like coconut, guava and cinnamon sugar, gooey brownies, and pretty cakes.
+A great place for conscious eaters, there are no animals involved in the making of their cookies, cupcakes, and other baked goods.
 They’ve even got a Bunnie Cakes Studio where you can decorate your own cakes and cupcakes.